subsoap/hugo-book-project/README.md

 This example is being set up primarily for [Tarot.io](https://www.tarot.io/) for its upcoming free online library of experimental books.

+This example is useful for implementing the webnovel publishing format where typically single chapters are published online for free one chapter at a time.

+This example supports multiple books being published on the same Hugo setup at once.

 Note: I'm not actually going to republish classic books (only publishing new books) but some chapters of public domain books are included for the example.

 Things to change/add/fix: